AdelanteFinancialHoldings/pr-validation-action/README.md

 # PR Validation Action

+**Note that we aren't on an enterprise plan for GitHub so we can't use a private repo for this action.**
+**This repo is public, be aware of what IP is commited in here.**

 This is a GitHub action that does two things when a PR is opened.

 1. It validates that a sentinel value is not found in the PR comments.